 - Needs to support to store the N6-LAN traffic steering control request information.

 PCF:

 - Needs to support to authorize the N6-LAN traffic steering enforcement control information based on the received the N6-LAN traffic steering control information.

+SMF:

+- Needs to support to derive two PDR and FAR pairs.
+The first PDR and FAR pair is associated the N6-LAN traffic steering policy handing.
+The second PDR and FAR is associated with the AF influenced traffic steering policy handling.